4 critically injured in lightning strike near White House - NewsBreak

 4 critically injured in lightning strike near White House

-WASHINGTON (AP) — Four people have been critically injured after a lightning strike outside the White House, fire officials said Thursday.
+WASHINGTON (AP) — Four people have been critically injured after a lightning strike near the White House.

 Comments / 0